11 Ways to Dramatically Reduce Dental Patient Cancellations and No-Shows

 BONUS: DOWNLOAD NOW: Double Your 5-Star Google Reviews in 90 Days!
 And leverage them to get more new patients. <-----DOWNLOAD NOW

-You’ll need to decide whether the potential benefits of charging a no-show fee outweigh the drawbacks and then if you do decide to charge a fee, make it high enough to be a deterrent to patients who might otherwise break appointments.
-I have to stress here, if you are going to charge a no-show fee, you WILL get negative reviews from people that are unhappy about it.
-It's imperative that you have a review system in place to be consistently getting new reviews so that the occasional negative reviews will be pushed down.
+You’ll need to decide whether the potential benefits of charging a no-show fee outweigh the drawbacks, and then, if you do decide to charge a fee, make it high enough to be a deterrent to patients who might otherwise break appointments.
+I have to stress here: if you are going to charge a no-show fee, you WILL get negative reviews from people who are unhappy about it.
+It's imperative that you have a review system in place to consistently get new reviews so that the occasional negative reviews will be pushed down.
 Don't worry about an occasional negative review, everybody knows that at times stuff happens, and having an occasional negative review can actually help a potential patient trust you more.

 Reduce Patient No-Show Appointments at Your Dental Practice